elastic/kibana/docs/development/core/public/kibana-plugin-public.applicationsetup.register.md

 ## ApplicationSetup.register() method

 Register an mountable application to the system.
-Apps will be mounted based on their `rootRoute`<!-- -->.

 <b>Signature:</b>